-$^{43}DD{0.2}$ means that the agent defects by a degree of defection of 0.2 on all issues it handles.
-This means that the agent always pays at most 4 days late (i.e $0.2 \times (30 - 10)$ ), abides by a security level which is at most 1 level lower (i.e $0.2 \times (6 - 1)$ ), and uses the connection at a rate of 19 connections/min at most (i.e. $0.2 \times (100 - 5)$ ) more than agreed (where the multipliers represent the range of values for the issues concerned).
-We choose a degree of defection of 0.2 to provide a better analysis of the effect of the degree of alignment on the behaviour of CREDIT when faced with degree defectors (since CREDIT achieves all possible agreements with $DD{0.2}$ as seen in table 5.13).
+$^{^{43}}DD{0.2}$ means that the agent defects by a degree of defection of 0.2 on all issues it handles.
+This means that the agent always pays at most 4 days late (i.e $0.2 \times (30-10)$), abides by a security level which is at most 1 level lower (i.e $0.2 \times (6-1)$), and uses the connection at a rate of 19 connections/min at most (i.e. $0.2 \times (100-5)$) more than agreed (where the multipliers represent the range of values for the issues concerned).
+We choose a degree of defection of 0.2 to provide a better analysis of the effect of the degree of alignment on the behaviour of other degrees of defection were found to be similar in nature for various degrees of alignment.

-FIGURE 5.9: Utility change for P-SP agent (v/s $DD{0.2}$ -SU) after execution of contracts relative to acceptable contracts for different levels of alignment.
+Figure 5.9: Utility change for P-SP agent (v/s $DD{0.2}$ -SU) after execution of contracts relative to acceptable contracts for different levels of alignment.

-Hypothesis 5.
+Hypothesis 5.5.
 When facing increasing degrees of defection, an agent using CREDIT is able to adjust the negotiation ranges so as to engage in profitable interactions.

 Having tested how CREDIT fares with different degrees of alignment in the previous set of experiments, we now wish to see how it is able to cope with increasing degrees of defection for a given fixed degree of alignment.
 From table 5.13 we can see that for degrees of alignment below 0.75, the number of agreements reached by high degree defectors (i.e. 0.8 or 0.9) is less than for low degree defectors.
 While this provides evidence that high degree defectors will be avoided in the long run, for higher degrees of alignment it is not apparent that CREDIT still manages to enforce profitable interactions.
 To test for this property, we recorded the utility gain with respect to acceptable contracts (as in the previous experiment) for different degrees of defection (see figure 5.10).
 Here, the agents are all assumed to have high reputation and the degree of alignment is set to 0.75.
 As can be seen, CREDIT is indeed able to profitably adjust negotiation ranges against low degree defectors or else it shrinks the negotiation ranges sufficiently so as to prevent agreements from being reached with high degree defectors.
-This validates our hypothesis.
-Moreover, note that given our definition of degree of defection (see section
+This validates our hypothesis.44 Moreover, note that given our definition of degree of defection (see section 5.4.2), if values of a contract are close to the edges of the negotiation range, the degree defectors cannot be easily differentiated from each other.